-The video for “Time Will Tell” was released from the album and went into rotation on MTV, and the track “Midnight Love” became the theme song for shock jock Howard Stern’s #1 ranked radio show for over four years.
+The video for “Time Will Tell” was released from the album and went into rotation on MTV.
+(The song, now over thirty years old and added to YouTube in 2010 has received nearly 800,000 views.)
+An additional single from the album called “Midnight Love” became the theme song for shock jock Howard Stern’s #1 ranked radio show for over four years.

 However, the winds of change were beginning to stir over the music industry and when grunge music hit hard in the early 90’s, (ironically based out of Seattle as well), Fifth Angel disbanded.